 During SFY 2022, a Foster Parent and Kinship Caregiver Advisory Board was created; the first board meeting was held in May 2022.
-The board includes 10 foster parents and kinship caregivers, as well as representation from DCFS, OL, and UFC.
+The board meets monthly and includes 11 foster parents and kinship caregivers, as well as representatives from DCFS, OL, and UFC.
 These organizations provide support, education, and consultation to the board.
 The purpose of the board is to include foster parent and kinship caregiver voice, as DCFS develops practice and future projects.